Synthetic fibered $(\infty,1)$-category theory

+A \emph{complete Segal type} \aka~\emph{Rezk type} is a Segal type that is also Rezk complete.
+A type $B:\UU$ being Rezk is witnessed by the proposition

-The Rezk-completeness condition can be understood as a local version of the Univalence Axiom.
+Then Rezk completeness condition can be understood as a local version of the Univalence Axiom.
 In the simplicial space model, Rezk types are interpreted as Rezk spaces, which justifies viewing Rezk types as \emph{synthetic $\inftyone$-categories}.
-Even though a lot of the development in~\cite{RS17} actually already works well on the level of (not necessarily complete) Segal types, our study of cocartesian families mostly restricts to complete Segal types, which is in line with preexisting studies of (co-)cartesian fibrations in the higher categorical context \cite{JoyNotesQcat,LurHTT,RV,Ras17Cart,dB16segal,AFfib,BarwickShahFib}.
+Even though a lot of the development in~\cite{RS17} actually already works well on the level of (not necessarily complete) Segal types, our study of cocartesian families mostly restricts to complete Segal types, which is in line with preexisting studies of co-/cartesian fibrations in the higher categorical context \cite{JoyNotesQcat,LurHTT,RV,Ras17Cart,dB16segal,AFfib,BarwickShahFib}.

 Among the synthetic $\inftyone$-categories, we can also consider types that are synthetic $\inftyzero$-categories, \ie, $\infty$-groupoids.
-These are called \emph{discrete types}, which refers to the condition that all directed arrows be invertible, namely the comparison map defined inductively by
+These are called \emph{discrete types},\footnote{semantically known as \emph{Bousfield--Segal spaces} due to Bergner~\cite[Section~6]{Bergner-AddInvII}, \cf~also earlier work by Bousfield~\cite{BousItLoop} and more recent work by Stenzel~\cite{Stenzel-CBS}} which refers to the condition that all directed arrows be invertible, namely the comparison map defined inductively by

 be an equivalence: